 The groundbreaking treatment uses a method called gene transfer.
-In this instance a virus is used as a vector to carry ‘good’ genes into a pancreatic cell.
-The virus has the harmful genes that cause disease removed and these harmful genes are then replaced by ‘good genes’.
+In this instance, a virus is used as a vector to carry ‘good’ genes into a pancreatic cell.
+The virus has the harmful genes that cause disease removed, which are then replaced by ‘good genes.’

-Crucially, it’s non-beta cells within the pancreas that are being targeted with the gene transfer method- – called Cellular Networking, Integration and Processing.
+Crucially, non-beta cells within the pancreas are targeted with the gene transfer method—called Cellular Networking, Integration, and Processing.

 because the altered cells match the characteristics of beta cells.
 Insulin is only released in response to glucose.”

-Dr. Doiron further explains “People don’t have symptoms of diabetes until they have lost at least 80 percent of their beta cells,” adding enthusiastically, “We don’t need to replicate all of the insulin-making function of beta cells,” he said.
-“Only 20 percent restoration of this capacity is sufficient for a cure of Type 1.”
+Dr. Doiron further explains, “People don’t have symptoms of diabetes until they have lost at least 80 percent of their beta cells,” adding enthusiastically, “We don’t need to replicate all of the insulin-making function of beta cells,” he said.
+“Only 20 percent restoration of this capacity is sufficient to cure Type 1.”

 “It worked perfectly,” Dr. Doiron, assistant professor of medicine at UT Health, said.
 “We cured mice for one year without any side effects.
 But it’s a mouse model, so caution is needed.
 We want to bring this to large animals that are closer to humans in physiology of the endocrine system.”